intermezzio/s23-data-science/challenges/c12-policing-assignment.md

 which is most plausible, based on your results?

-- `race_Raw` is most likely an unprocessed version of `subject_race` as the percentage that is the same is extremely high, above 96 percent, so it likely refers to the same person as the `subject_race`.
+- `race_Raw` is most likely an unprocessed version of `subject_race` as the percentage that is the same is extremely high, about 95 percent, so it likely refers to the same person as the `subject_race`.

 ## Vis